gremble0/nonstdlib/README.md

 cd nonstdlib/src
 make
 ```
 Now the static library `libnonstdlib.a` will be generated inside nonstdlib/src.
 You can link with the static library and include the headers in your project.
-All the modules in nonstdlib are prefixed with `n`, see [Modules](#modules) for more details about all the library's features.
+All the modules in nonstdlib are prefixed with `n`, see [Modules](#modules) for a full list of modules in the library.

 ## Example
 Consider this simple file structure: